Nursing Program for Adult Students

 Typically, admitted students have a college GPA and a science GPA exceeding 3.0, with a pre-requisite GPA exceeding 3.3.
 Students must earn at least a C+ on prerequisites.
-We also like to see success on the math section of a standardized test.

 - SAT: Successful applicants typically have at least 1200 or higher on the Critical Reading and Math sections of the SAT.